rolinmb/complex-plots/README.md

-Using Plotly.js to view input and associated output of complex funcions f(z)
+Using mathjs and Plotly.js to view input and associated output of complex funcions f(z)